-- 101. ELEMENTARY FRENCH Four hours Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French. - Four hours 102.
-CONTINUATION OF 101 Text in both courses: Micks & Longi, Fundamental French.
-This is followed by the reading of easy prose. - Three hours 201.
-INTERMEDIATE FRENCH Reading of about two hundred pages of easy nineteenth century text.
+- 101. ELEMENTARY FRENCH

+Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French. - 102.
+CONTINUATION OF 101 Four hours

+Text in both courses: Micks & Longi, Fundamental French.

+This is followed by the reading of easy prose. - 201.
+Intermediate French Three hours

+Reading of about two hundred pages of easy nineteenth century text.
 Special stress on idiom.
-Composition based on text read.
+Composition based on the text read.
 Prerequisite: 101 and 102. - 202.
-CONTINUATION OF 201
+Continuation of 201

 Reading of about three hundred pages of modern prose.
 Composition and thorough review of grammar throughout the year.

-About seven hundred pages of outside reading is required for the year.
+About seven hundred pages of outside reading is required for the year. - 301.
+THE ROMANTIC MOVEMENT

-- Three hours 301.
-THE ROMANTIC MOVEMENT A history of French literature of the first half of the nineteenth century.
+A history of French literature of the first half of the nineteenth century.
 Collateral reading and reports.
 Prerequisite: 101 to 202. - 302.
-NINETEENTH CENTURY SECOND HALF Three hours A history of French literature since the middle of the nineteenth century.
+NINETEENTH CENTURY SECOND HALF Three hours

+A history of French literature since the middle of the nineteenth century.
 Collateral reading and reports.
 Prerequisite:101 to 202.

 Anthology in both courses: Schinz, Nineteenth Century French Readings, Vols.
 I and II. - 303.
-The Classic Period
+The Classic Period Three hours

 A study of French literature and culture in the seventeenth century as a background for the more detailed study of the classic authors.
 One drama is read in class, others are assigned for outside reading.
-Prerequisite: 202.

-304. The Classic Period
+Prerequisite: 202. - 304.
+The Classic Period Three hours

 A continuation of 303, dealing with the later seventeenth century literature, with special attention to Moliere and Racine.
 A drama of Racine is read in class.
 A few dramas are assigned for outside reading.
 Anthology in both courses: Schinz and King's Seventeenth Century Readings.
 Prerequisite: 202 and 303.
-Either 301-2 or 303-4 will be offered during 1947-1948.